SkillsUnion-SE-Zero/py_flask_mar_apr_2023/lectures/week6/Week6TuesdayOutline.md

 - Validations - and overview
 - Adding and testing registration - with validations (validations done Tuesday, will actually register Wednesday)

-- Will do in Wednesday's lecture as we didn't have time:
+- Done in Wednesday's lecture as we didn't have time:
     - Finishing registration (with Bcrypt)
     - Adding logout
     - Adding logic to ensure only logged in users can access pages